danieleades/event-sourcing/docs/src/advanced/optimistic-concurrency.md

     .without_concurrency_checking();
 ```

-This returns a `Repository<S, SS, Unchecked>` which uses last-writer-wins semantics.
+This returns a `Repository<S, Unchecked>` which uses last-writer-wins semantics.

 ## Error Types